In alphabetical order:

-Mark is the Director of Open Source Engagement at Hewlett Packard Enterprise.
+Mark is a Principal Open Source Architect in the Open Source Group at Amazon, and previously was the Director of Open Source Engagement at Hewlett Packard Enterprise.
 His experience includes working with and creating technology industry foundations, standards bodies, and conference organizing committees, usually because "it needs doing".
 He prefers to work behind the scenes.
 He describes his job as "learning amazing stuff and meeting amazing people, and then introducing them all to each other".
 His previous employment includes being the Open Source Advocate for Red Hat OpenShift, the Community Manager for Eucalyptus Systems, the Director of Community Development for Gear6 Memcached, and a Senior Technology Advisor for Network.com at Sun Microsystems.
 He is a coauthor of the OAuth Core specification, and is the co-owner of an industrial-art makerspace.

 When he is not traveling, he makes his home in Seattle.

 John is our systems administrator and infrastructure gnome.